 Typically, ERP systems are deployed in order to consolidate previously disparate business functions into a more cohesive and streamlined system.
 Doing so can provide numerous benefits for businesses of all sizes, including enhanced efficiency, streamlined workflows, improved decision-making, and increased competitiveness.

 ERP works by integrating different aspects of a business such as accounting, manufacturing, and sales.
 It allows businesses to have a more complete view of their operations and increase visibility of the current business processes that they have, which makes it easier to track and manage important business data.
 ERP also helps businesses create and track invoices, purchase orders, and other important documents.

 ERP systems or ERP modules are typically implemented by businesses through the installation of software solutions onto company computers, and the implementation process can involve significant customization of the software to meet the specific needs of the business.
 Once implemented, ERP systems provide a real-time view of all business operations which can help companies make better decisions and improve efficiency.

 Empower your team with SafetyCulture to perform checks, train staff, report issues, and automate tasks with our digital platform.

 The inventory management provided by the ERP software helps to keep track of the stock at all locations in the organization.
 It also provides information on when to reorder the stock and how much needs to be ordered.

 The financial management function of ERP software helps to manage the financial transactions of the organization in a centralized manner.
-This ensures timely and accurate recording of financial data.
+This ensures a timely and accurate recording of financial data.

 The human resources management function of ERP software helps to manage the employee records of the organization.
 It also automates processes such as payroll, attendance tracking, and performance appraisals.